macmpi/berryboot-scripts/LibreELEC/README.md

 ```
 curl -Ls --output installLibreELEC http://bit.do/InstLE; chmod u+x installLibreELEC; ./installLibreELEC
 ```
-and follow onscreen instructions to install LibreELEC image on your berryboot media.
+and follow onscreen instructions to install a patched LibreELEC image on your berryboot media.

+That patched image will then natively support all features, as would the standalone distribution.